collinjones/MC-Server-1.19/README.md

 ./run.sh
 ```

+Now run the app `playit.app`.

 ### Windows 10 / 11
-Navigate to where you cloned the directory in Windows Explorer and run the file `run.bat`
+Navigate to where you cloned the directory in Windows Explorer and run the file `run.bat`.

+Now run the executable `playit.exe`.

 ## Pulling and Pushing Changes